LukeShortCloud/rootpages/src/commands/virtualization.rst

    rm --all, Remove all stopped containers rmi --all, Remove all images
-   --tls-verify=false, Disable TLS verification (allow HTTP and insecure HTTPS traffic from registries
+   --tls-verify=false, Disable TLS verification (allow HTTP and insecure HTTPS traffic from registries system reset, "delete all build cache, containers, images, and pods; this is an alias for `podman unshare rm -rf ~/.local/share/container ~/.config/containers`"

 oVirt
 -----